About the ProgramThe Facts

 - The IAG provides input and support to the PSC and comprises people chosen to represent a balance of expertise

 - An independent monitoring, evaluation, review and improvement (MERI) consultancy.

 The program encourages the formation of farmer groups: either formal co-operatives, looser collaborations or collective strategy and bargaining groups.
 Applicants must be primary producers under criteria set by the Australia Tax Office.

 The project pathway has been designed to be simple and immediately useful.
-It starts with a simple 20-minute online application.
-Then, your group gets access to immediate assistance.

 Farmers are assigned (or can choose) an expert for initial support.
 These experts have been selected for their professional skills and agricultural experience.
 Our list of more than 200 experts includes legal, strategic planning, marketing, group facilitation and other professional service providers.
 They are from across Australia and largely from rural and regional areas, ensuring they have an understanding of primary production.
 Each service consultation (FREE for the farmer group) helps the group to clarify, refine and advance their project.